Native Arts in Miniature Opening Reception.

 Sponsor logos for "Native Arts in Miniature"

-Announcing Native Arts in Miniature, The National Museum of Toys and Miniatures’ next temporary exhibition in the East Gallery!
+Announcing Native Arts in Miniature, The National Museum of Toys and Miniatures’ upcoming exhibition in the East Gallery!

-Be the first to explore the rich traditions and intricate artistry in Native Arts in Miniature by attending the opening reception on March 27, 2026.
-Registration will open first to Museum members, followed by the general public.
+Be the first to experience the rich traditions and intricate artistry in Native Arts in Miniature by attending the opening reception on March 27, 2026.
 Act quickly–space is limited!
-Drinks, appetizers, and entertainment will be provided.
+Refreshments, including wine, beer, appetizers, and a mocktail, will be provided.
+Be inspired throughout the evening by a musical performance from Indigenous electronic artist and activist Alex Kimball Williams (Bad Alaskan).
 Register below.

 Ticket Release Schedule

-Monday, December 15: Early-bird registration opens to Museum members ($5)
+Monday, January 5: Early-bird registration opens to Museum members (FREE)

 Evening Program